julsemaan/ssh-telnet-launcher/README.md

   - It will install this program in /usr/local/lib/sshtelnetlauncher/

 ## How to configure (MUST BE DONE) ##
-  - Then edit the configuration file contained in : /usr/local/lib/sshtelnetlauncher/sshtellaunch.conf
+  - Edit the configuration file contained in : /usr/local/lib/sshtelnetlauncher/sshtellaunch.conf
   - For database_path put the relative or absolute path to the PuttyCM database you want to use
   	- Relative paths start from /usr/local/lib/sshtelnetlauncher
   - Then for ssh_path put the ssh command patlh (usually /usr/bin/ssh).
 To find it use 'whereis ssh'.